CosmWasm/docs-deprecated/dev-academy/intro.md

 # Welcome to Dev Academy

 CosmWasm Dev Academy is a set of modular and step-by-step educational materials designed to provide a quick start for anyone who wants to learn and get started with concepts like blockchain, smart contracts, DAOs and more.
 Dev Academy content can be used at workshops, university courses or at home.

-Follow each section carefully.
 By the end, you will have a good understanding of many interesting topics including CosmWasm.

 ## Content {#content}